jsummers/deark/technical.md

 This will build an executable file named "deark".
 Deark has no dependencies, other than the standard C libraries.

+It is safe to build Deark using "parallel make", i.e. "make -j".
+This will speed up the build, in most cases.

 If you want to install it in a convenient location, just copy the "deark" file.
 For example: